JhaAkansha/JhaAkansha.github.io/content/post/sql-joins.md

 Use it when you want all records from the right table, with or without matches.

 ## 4. FULL JOIN (or FULL OUTER JOIN)
+**Returns**: All rows when there is a match either left or right table.
+Non-matching rows will have `NULL` where appropriate.